 Aye!
-I performed my duty even when you left me untidy; left me to breath in the stench of your sweat and worn out perfume.
+I performed my duty even when you left me untidy, left me to breathe in the stench of your sweat and worn out perfume.
 Aye!
-I forgave when you threw me into that box which turned me all sides, swirled and spinned me all around with the other ones, you call clothes.
-And when I came out drenched in water, you hanged me up gently in a row; wait that was your maid.
+I forgave when you threw me into that box which turned me all sides, swirled and spun me all around with the other clothes.
+And when I came out drenched in water, you hung me up gently in a row.
+Wait.
+That was your maid.

 I wasn’t the cool bra like your new ones in the closet; the strapless, the fitness, the padded, the push-up, the vintage, the chic, and what not!

-And as I stare into the darkness of these closed sides which smell soap and fresh limes, I wonder do you know who am I?
+And as I stare into the darkness of these closed doors which smell of soap and fresh limes, I wonder do you know who am I?

-I am the bra in your closet, that you never picked up after gaining an extra three pounds around your fatty pockets.
+I am that bra in your closet, you never picked up after gaining an extra three pounds around your fatty pockets.

 Yes, I am that dirty blue bra with unseen patches and unused fashions.